Traditional, ancient accents at China Fashion Week

 Some gowns featured designs from traditional Chinese paintings, while others had flaring, bouffant skirts.

-Zhang's workshop is located in the heart of Beijing, the Chinese capital, where his 11-person international team dedicates itself to the creation of personalised designs.
+Zhang's workshop is located in the heart of Beijing, the Chinese capital, where his 11-person international team dedicates itself to the creation of personalized designs.

-A customised, hand-made gown usually costs about 30,000 yuan, with the price going even higher depending on the amount of human labour involved, such as embroidering elaborate designs.
+A customized, hand-made gown usually costs about 30,000 yuan ($4,710), with the price going even higher depending on the amount of human labor involved, such as embroidering elaborate designs.
 One garment can take up to three months.

 But despite the prices, Zhang said NE TIGER has seen a boom in purchases from both domestic and overseas clients in recent years.
 The brand has eight boutiques around the world.